sbb-design-systems/digital.sbb.ch/src/en/principles/ux-principles/task-oriented/task-oriented.md

   title: 'Aufgabenorientiert'
 }) }}

-Using the task as a starting point, we analyse the interplay of people, technology and the organisation as a whole and advocate for a suitable design.{.lead}
+Using the task as a starting point, we analyse the interplay of people, technology and the organisation as a whole and advocate for a suitable design. {.lead}

 ### Example